 Did your canine companion help himself to a pack of gummies?
-Depending on the size of your dog, type of gummies eaten, and ingredient list, you may need to act quickly.
+Depending on the size of your dog, the type of gummies eaten, and the ingredient list, you may need to act quickly.
 Here’s what to do next.

 Step 1: Check Your Dog

 Examine your dog closely.
 Are they showing any signs of illness or discomfort?
 Has there been any vomiting or diarrhea?
-Do you notice them panting and pacing, or any excessive drooling?
+Do you notice them panting and pacing or any excessive drooling?
 Are they bright and comfortable?

 If you notice signs of distress, go to the nearest emergency vet ASAP., These signs may include collapse, seizures, or tremors.
 If you know your pup has eaten gummies containing toxic ingredients such as xylitol or marijuana, contact your veterinarian immediately.

 Clean up any remaining gummy bears and their packaging.
 Make sure your canine companion and any other pets can’t get to them.
 If the trash can is accessible, make sure it is pet-secure or consider moving it from reach.

 Gather as much information as possible before you call the vet.
 Try and work out how many were eaten.
 You might need to estimate how much of the pack is missing.

 Did your pup eat or chew up the packaging in the process?
 When might they have consumed the gummies?
 Most importantly, did they contain xylitol or artificial sweetener?

 Look up the ingredients online if the packaging is missing.
 Xylitol is sometimes listed under E967 or INS 967.
 If you aren’t sure of the brand or ingredients, make sure you tell the vet.